-The effective date of the amendments has yet to be set by the Board; however, earlier application of the amendments is permitted.
-The Bank's Management do not anticipate that the application of these amendments may have an impact on the consolidated financial statements in future periods.
+The effective date of the amendments has not yet been set by the IASB; however, early application is permitted.
+The Bank's Management does not anticipate that the application of these amendments may have an impact on the Bank's consolidated financial statements in future periods should such transactions arise.